ml-labs-crt/popgrids/README.md

+Status: Archive (code is provided as-is, no updates expected)

 ## Assessing the Quality of Gridded Population Data for Quantifying the Population Living in Deprived Communities

 This repo contains the code to reproduce the results obtained on the paper "[Assessing the Quality of Gridded Population Data for Quantifying the Population Living in Deprived Communities](https://arxiv.org/abs/2011.12923)".